codibre/js-tuple/libs/js-tuple/README.md

 # js-tuple

-A high-performance JavaScript library for creating immutable, cached tuples that can be safely used as Map keys.
+A high-performance JavaScript library for managed nested maps, nested set and creating immutable, cached tuples that can be safely used as Map keys.

 ## Why js-tuple?